-Not only did I let my eyes wander over the eternal grasslands and lush meadows, snow-capped mountains, and dreamlike beaches, but I also looked up to the sky.
+Not only did I let my eyes wander over the eternal grasslands and lush meadows, snow-capped mountains, and dreamlike beaches, but I also looked up at the sky.
 And after a week I dared say to James: “Even the clouds are clean here!”

 The environmental awareness of the Kiwis is exemplary, and the cleanliness here is outstanding.
 We liked it so much that we can say without exaggeration that New Zealand is probably the most livable country we have ever traveled to!

 Made in New Zealand

 Some things in New Zealand are a little slower, or not quite there yet.
 For example, Madonna is played non-stop on the radio.
 Even A-ha’s “Take on Me” is still a real hit here!
 But somehow that only makes New Zealand more likable.

 Instagram isn’t widely used either, or the internet often drives you crazy because there is simply no signal in many places.

 The shops close at 5 p.m. while there are hardly any restaurants open during the day.
 Cafes in the afternoon?
 Not a chance!
 Ok, the coffee situation was quite drastic for us, but we found that we could comply with it.
 And when our coffee addiction called for us in the afternoon, we just made our own.

 A pie is a favorite snack here in New Zealand and they were intensively tested by us for taste.
 The result- they are very good!